Microsoft-community/Community-website/src/wiki/troubleshooting.md

 ## SFC

-This utility scans the system for corruption in the system files which may be responsible for irregular operating system behaviour.
+This utility scans the system for corruption in the system files which may be responsible for irregular operating system behavior.

 To run SFC, from am elevated command prompt run `sfc /scannow`.
 It is recommend to do this after running DISM, to correct any issue with the Component Store before trying to repair the System32 folder.